Amy Howard One Step Paint Tutorial – this paint is SO easy to use!

 One Step Paint eliminates the need for sanding, stripping, and priming, and it has the chalky finish you know I love.
 I cleaned my bench, and I was ready to paint!

 One step paint is meant to be sheer, but you can add a second coat if you prefer complete coverage.
 For my bench, I was looking for more of a washed look, so I painted only one coat of Atelier.

 Although I eventually want to reupholster the bench seat (the faux leather is in bad condition), I decided to paint it as a temporary fix.
 I used the One Step Paint in Bauhaus Buff.
 I stippled it on using a large round brush.

 Since I wanted complete coverage, I added a second coat once the first coat was dry.
 (I finished the seat by sealing it with antique wax, and the cushion was complete!)

 In-between coats, it’s a good idea to cover your brushes to avoid drying them out.

 To bring out all the details, I added gold gild to areas of the bench.

 Once my paint was dry, I brushed on size, a special adhesive for the gold leaf.
 I brushed it on using long clean strokes.
 I waited until it came to tack – meaning it was sticky.
 I waited around 15 minutes for it to come to tack, but it does depend on how thick you paint on the sizing.

-The gold leaf comes in book.
+The gold leaf comes in a booklet.
 I cut my book in half so it was the right size for my piece, and I didn’t waste the leaf.

 Applying the gold leaf takes a little practice, but the more you do it, the easier it becomes!